 Strategic reward is based on the design and implementation of reward policies and practices that support and advance both the organisation’s business and people objectives and employee aspirations.

-Total reward covers all aspects of work that are valued by people, including elements such as development opportunities and/or flexible working, in addition to the wider pay and benefits package.
+Total reward covers all aspects of work that are valued by people, including elements such as development opportunities, being rewarded fairly and flexible working, in addition to the pay and benefits package.
 Total reward has implications for cultural change as it can focus in part on employee empowerment.

 Links between strategic and total reward

 Total reward may form part of a strategic approach to reward for many employers.
 For example, an organisation might adopt a total reward approach, providing cutting edge learning programmes together with flexible working options, as well as more traditional aspects of pay and benefits, to recruit, retain and engage the staff it needs to secure its business objectives.